-Adjusted Operating Income in North America increased by \$49.3 million to \$154.6 million for the year ended December 31, 2015 from \$105.3 million for the year ended December 31, 2014.
-Adjusted Operating Income in North America was positively impacted by:

-- higher gross profit from an overall increase in year-over-year production sales as previously explained; and - productivity and efficiency improvements at certain operating facilities in particular in the Company's U.S. metallic operations.
+Adjusted Operating Income in North America increased by \$10.6 million to \$165.2 million for the year ended December 31, 2016 from \$154.6 million for the year ended December 31, 2015.
+Adjusted Operating Income in North America was positively impacted by higher gross margin from an overall increase in year-over-year sales as previously explained and productivity and efficiency improvements at certain operating facilities.
+These factors were partially offset by operational inefficiencies and other costs at certain other facilities, and general sales mix including lower production volumes on certain programs.